luigifeola/ARK_kilobots_dhtf_server/readme.md

 ## Setting up an ARK node as a server

-- To run an ARK node as a server you should use the server ARK's experiment provided in the ARK_exp_server within this repository.
+- To run an ARK node as a server you should use the ARK's server experiment provided in the ARK_exp_server folder within this repository.
 This should be opened and compiled using Qtcreator IDE and then used as any other ARK experiment.

 - Speak about the connection part.